lostpebble/generate-package-json-webpack-plugin/README.md

 `forceWebpackVersion` (optional- by default the plugin will attempt to detect the version) : This can be set to one of:
 `webpack4` or `webpack5`.
 If you are using a version of Webpack lower than 4- then set it to `webpack4`.
 This may help folks who are using Webpack in an environment where multiple versions might be present.

+`excludeDependencies` : Here you can set any dependencies you absolutely never want in your output `package.json` file, even if they happen to be used by your code.
+This is useful in some edge cases, such as where an execution environment provides these dependencies for you automatically, without installation required.

 ### :mag: Things to take note of